Genealogy Guide for Ukraine: Ukrainian, Jewish, and Polish Roots

 Polish Rural Settlements

-Polish interwar settlements in present-day Western Ukraine, referred to as colonies or "kolonia" in Polish, merit special mention.
-These settlements were widespread across Galicia and Volhynia before the War.
-However, after the forced resettlement of inhabitants in the 1940s, many of these settlements were either completely destroyed or absorbed into nearby villages.
-Original Polish houses disappeared, with few exceptions, and can often be identified based on their construction methods.
+Polish interwar settlements, known as colonies or "kolonia," were once prevalent across Galicia and Volhynia.
+After the forced resettlements of the 1940s, many of these settlements were either destroyed or absorbed into surrounding villages.
+Today, only a few examples of original Polish architecture survive.
+These remnants can often be identified by their distinctive construction styles.